hyperledger-archives/sawtooth-core/docs/source/architecture/transactions_and_batches.rst

 Transaction Family
 ------------------

-In Sawtooth Lake, the set of possible transactions are defined by an extensible system called transaction families.
+In Sawtooth, the set of possible transactions are defined by an extensible system called transaction families.
 Defining and implementing a new transaction family adds to the taxonomy of available transactions which can be applied.
 For example, in the language-specific tutorials that show you how to write your own